dotnetmentor/racoon/README.md

-# racoon - secrets are my thing
+# racoon - config and secrets are my thing

 ## Commands